Marcisbee/exome/README.md

 `State values`

-Remember that this is quite a regular class (with some behind the scenes work with Proxies).
+Remember that this is quite a regular class (with some behind the scenes logic).
 So you can write you data inside properties however you'd like.
 Properties can be public, private, object, arrays, getters, setters, static etc.

 `Actions`